Mank: Plot

 In 1940, Charles Lederer picks up the screenplay from Herman to deliver to the studio.
 Joseph visits Herman after reading it, warning him of Hearst's reaction and how it might affect Marion.
 He does, however, believe that it is the finest thing Herman has ever written.
 Marion also visits and does her best to persuade Herman to change the screenplay but to no avail.
 She tells Herman she will try to stop the picture from getting made.

-In 1937, Herman crashes a party at Hearst Castle, where he drunkenly pitches the idea for the film he will later write, offending everyone present, including Hearst, Mayer, and Marion.
-An enraged Mayer reveals that Herman is on Hearst's payroll and calls him a court jester.
+In 1937, Herman crashes a party at Hearst Castle, where he drunkenly attacks Hearst for not supporting Sinclair as Sinclair supported Hearst as a champion of Socialism in his youth as a budding newspaper magnate.
+Offending everyone present, including Hearst, Mayer, and Marion, an enraged Mayer reveals that Herman is on Hearst's payroll and calls him a court jester.
 Hearst tells him an allegory about a monkey and an organ grinder and sees him out.

 In 1940, despite pressure from Hearst, Welles is determined to make the film and intends to do a re-write without Herman.
 He visits Herman and offers him a buyout from the studio.
-However, reneging on the terms of his contract, Herman requests credit for the script, declaring it his greatest work.
+However, reneging on the terms of his contract and with the Screen Writers Guild having been recently revived, Herman requests credit for the script, declaring it his greatest work.
 An upset Welles tells Herman that he has gone to bat for him before leaving angrily.
 Herman ultimately receives joint credit with Welles, and they win the Academy Award for Best Original Screenplay for the film (Citizen Kane) two years later.